Revit – How to Choose the Right Version for Your Firm

 ArchIT’s manage deployment service is a valuable use of time and expense, especially if you are a small company.
 Having someone who can really help you set things up and manage them on an ongoing basis, is a huge timesaver.
 You can spend a great deal of valuable time adding or removing or trying to fix some installation that went wrong on a users’ computer.

 In conclusion, if your firm is larger than three or four users, you probably want to get the full version of Revit.
 It offers other features too, like plugins that can help you with implementations of standards and all sorts of capabilities that you would not have otherwise.

 But, Revit LT is a great place to start out and just test the waters.
 It offers the ability to coordinate a design model, create great drawings/sheets, develop 3D views and provides a good entry point to building information modeling.

-Those of you who are looking for help in deciding which version is right for you, or need help implementing Revit, ArchIT is here for you.
-We only work with design engineering and architecture firms.
-Reach out to us.
-We can do project based or full-on management services.
+We only work with design, engineering, and architecture firms.
+We can do project-based or full-on management services.
 Let us take care of your technology, so you can do your best work.